boltops-tools/pipedream/docs/quick-start.md

     git clone https://github.com/tongueroo/demo-ufo demo
     cd demo

-Create the starter .codepipeline files in the project.
+Create the starter .pipedream files in the project.

-    pipe init # generates starter .codepipeline files
+    pipe init # generates starter .pipedream files

-An important generated file is `.codepipeline/pipeline.rb`.
+An important generated file is `.pipedream/pipeline.rb`.
 The starter file defines the pipeline via an [CodePipeline DSL]({% link _docs/dsl.md %}).
 It looks something like this:

 ```ruby
 stage "Source" do